-The Orthopedic Surgery Program at the University of Alberta is a five year program designed to develop a well-rounded Orthopedic Surgeon who, upon completion, can pursue either a community based Orthopedic practice or follow up with a sub-specialty practice after further fellowship training.
+The Orthopaedic Surgery Program at the University of Alberta is a five year program designed to develop a well-rounded Orthopaedic Surgeon who, upon completion, can pursue either a community based Orthopaedic practice or follow up with a sub-specialty practice after further fellowship training.

 Other Academic Activities:

 There is a weekly, preceptor led academic half day program which is repeated every two years.
-Half Day curriculum includes sessions in the areas of Trauma, Pediatrics, Basic Science and Cold Orthopedics.
+Half Day curriculum includes sessions in the areas of Trauma, Paediatrics, Basic Science and Cold Orthopaedics.

-Our PGY 1 and 2 Residents participate in Orthopedic Boot Camp as well as sessions in casting, spine halo and sawbones sessions.
-Annually, all residents participate in summer anatomy sessions in a cadaver lab.
+Our PGY 1 and 2 Residents participate in Orthopaedic Boot Camp as well as sessions in casting, spine halo and sawbones sessions.
+Annually, all residents participate in summer anatomy sessions.

 The Benefits of Our Program:

 - The Program has a 2:1 Faculty to Resident Ratio